 Walkie-talkies vs. two-way radios?

 Simply put, walkie-talkies are a type of two-way radios.
-Two-ways radios can be of many kinds like they could be base stations or vehicle-mounted systems.
+Two-ways radios can be of many kinds like they could be base stations or vehicle-mounted communication systems.
 These are more elaborate setups that you can’t just grab and walk with.

-The two-way radios that are not mounted, are compact, and usually, handheld is called walkie-talkies.
+The two-way radios that are not mounted, are compact, and usually, a handheld is called walkie-talkies.
 It’s because you can keep talking on those while you walk.
 Thus, walkie-talkie.